 Where are counterfeit medicines found?

-How do the authorities fight the trade on counterfeit medicines?
+How do the authorities combat the trade in counterfeit medicines?

-Problems associated with illegal medicines cannot be solved by simply shutting down websites or enforcing stricter import regulations.
-One of the most important means is to increase people's awareness of the safety risks associated with counterfeit medicines.
+The problems related to counterfeit medicines will not be resolved by closing down websites or by passing more stringent import regulations.
+One of the principal means is to raise public awareness of the safety risks associated with counterfeit medicines.

-A multitude of methods is used in the fight against counterfeit medicines.
-Various authorities co-operate on a practical level both domestically and internationally.
-Crime associated with counterfeit medicines is also fought by a General Agreement of the Council of Europe.
-The European Union has developed its legislation to further safeguard the legal manufacture and distribution chain against counterfeit medicines.
+A variety of ways are used to combat the trade in counterfeit medicines.
+Different authorities engage in practical cooperation both in Finland and internationally.
+The crime associated with counterfeit medicines is also combated by means of a General Agreement of the Council of Europe.
+The European Union has developed its legislation to further safeguard the legitimate manufacture and distribution chain of pharmaceutical products against counterfeit medicines.